 If significant improvements in system management toward a practice of architecture and engineering are to occur, it must defer to people’s lives in priority over the property.
-In response to demands for resilience, it must meet sustainability goals in preference to weathering the next storm, whether it be fire or rage.
+In response to demands for resilience, it must meet sustainability goals to weather the next storm, fire or rage.
 A new relationship between the construction trades, their unions, and A&E can produce the balance needed to move forward as a force for political change.
-Accepting this idea may be essential to eliminating the destructive forces of raw capital at work in the world.
+Accepting this idea may be essential to eliminating the destructive forces of raw capital at work globally.

 An improved concept of change that gets well past the profitability of managing time is needed.
 The cold industrialization of construction awaits on the global factory floor.
 In this writer’s mind, a new alliance of architecture, engineering, and construction (AEC) are the best means toward retaining the art and humanity of architecture with the precision of science and engineering sustained by the heart and soul of its human builders.
 Technology makes many contributions to city-building that offer exhilarating promise.
-The embodied energy in building materials could be sustained for centuries as recyclable.
+The embodied energy in building materials is sustained for centuries if they are recyclable.
 All surfaces would collect tactile and energy from the sun, the movement of people and goods occurs seamlessly.
-When these changes can be made to recur there is proof of control.
+When events are made to recur, there is proof of control.
 With these proofs, one other human problem requires careful examination in the United States because it is the most diverse society on earth.

-The argument in this brief look at changing the city-building contract is one that must occur between design, the technology of architecture, and engineering with the construction trades and its workers.
+The argument in this brief look at changing the city-building contract must occur between design, the technology of architecture, and engineering with the construction trades and its workers.
 Without this change, the city-building professions will fail in their contract with humanity.

 Topic Three: Change the Concept of Change

 Investors know creativity is in the major urban centers, and the time to capture it is now.
 When business and government leaders put options on the table that don’t create change, the policy is not to create change.
-The CEO’s from small to massive A&E firms recognize the prevailing narrative of a nation’s white, male, racial preeminence, and how it is represented in their businesses today.
-They should see it in the context of a rapidly changing American value system aimed at high levels of fairness that eliminate wrongs, thereby opening an exponential capacity for growth through innovation.
+The CEOs from small to massive A&E firms recognize the prevailing narrative of a nation’s white, male, racial preeminence and how it is represented in their businesses today.
+However, they should see it in the context of a rapidly changing American value system aimed at high levels of fairness that eliminate wrongs, thereby opening an exponential capacity for growth through innovation.

 Nearly 40% of the U.S. population are people of color.
-Their lack of representation in many influential fields reveals obvious “white race preeminence” that remains unchallenged.
+Yet, their lack of representation in many influential fields reveals obvious “white race preeminence” that remains unchallenged.
 Department of Labor (DOL) numbers to back that up are: